DustinScharf/TicTacTecToe/README.md

 Link: TODO, COMING SOON<br>
 (Requires Java 11)
 ## How does the game work?
+First select the game mode (2 Player 1 PC or 2 Player 1 Network)

 1. **Selection Phase**<br>
 Select a PLACER, the player sending the higher PLACER starts this round<br>
 PLACERs are the numbers above / below the 3x3 board